-Forest Practitioner's Certifications that expired in April or May of 2020, now have until June 28, 2020, to complete and submit all required portions of the renewal application.
-For updated information, as of May 27, 2020, please see the Order of the Commissioner Concerning Licensure of Commercial Fishermen and Certification of Commercial Forest Practitioners.
+Forest Practitioner's Certifications that expired in April,May, June, July, August or September of 2020, now expire on September 9, 2020.
+Therefore, in accordance with Certification Regulations, renewal applications should be completed and submitted as soon as possible in anticipation of the September 9, 2020 expiration date.
+For updated information, as of June 29, 2020, please see the Order of the Commissioner Concerning Certification of Commercial Forest Practitioners.

 In 1991, the Connecticut General Assembly passed the Forest Practices Act.
 Through this legislation, it was made a matter of law that "no person shall advertise, solicit, contract or engage in commercial forest practices within this state at any time without a certificate" issued by the Commissioner of Energy and Environmental Protection.
 (CGS Sec.
 23-65h, revised 1998).

 The responsibility for issuing forest practitioner certificates, and for managing and enforcing these requirements, has been delegated to the Division of Forestry within DEEP.
 The Division of Forestry conducts the testing required for certification, enforces the certification rules, conducts investigations into possible violations of these rules, and recommends fines and other punishments for violators.

 Through the certification process, the Division of Forestry seeks to: